 Model letter 3 From the Head Teacher/Principal/Teacher In Charge of an ESC notifying parents of a fixed period exclusion of more than 15 days in one term, or which brings the child's total number of days or fixed period exclusion to more than 15 days in one term, or where a public examination or national curriculum test would be missed.
+Page 140 to a meeting of the Governors' Disciplinary Committee/ESC Management Committee in respect of a fixed period exclusion.

-Model letter 4 From the Clerk of the Governors' Disciplinary

-Committee/ESC Management Committee inviting parents
+Model letter 4From the Clerk of the Governors' DisciplinaryCommittee/ESC Management Committee inviting parents